adderpositive/crypto-historical-data/README.md

-# Crypto historical data
+# Cryptocurrencies historical data
 A small web script to get historical prices of cryptocurrencies builded on data from - https://min-api.cryptocompare.com/ and https://api.coinmarketcap.com/.
-Default setting: data from 7 days ago to now, 10 top cryptocurrencies in USD fiat money.
+Default: last week's data, 10 top cryptocurrencies in USD fiat money.
 GNU general public license.

 Run index.php on your local/web server - you can download `.json`,`.csv` files for personal analyses or you can just watch data.